mandersonadi/skinnyrepo/README.md

-# skinnyrepo
-Bare bones FreeRTOS OS for ADI platforms only
+# skinnyrepo Bare bones FreeRTOS OS for ADI platforms only Not to be used directly.